Breastfeeding Info for Families

 If you are still unsure about your milk supply or if there are concerns about your baby's growth, its a good idea to seek support from a lactation specialist, WIC office and/or health care provider.
-At Monroe WIC we have a BREASTFEEDING WARMLINE (734-240-7901) that you can call anytime day/night and leave a voicemail with your question(s).
+At Monroe County WIC we have a BREASTFEEDING WARMLINE (734-240-7901) that you can call anytime day/night and leave a voicemail with your question(s).
 A Lactation Specialist will call you back to help you talk through your concerns and direct you to additional resources if needed.

 It can take a few weeks for you and your baby to feel happy and confident with breastfeeding.
-Its is best if you can wait for your milk supply to be well established before introducing baby to a bottle.
+It is best if you can wait for your milk supply to be well established before introducing baby to a bottle.
 Holding off on bottles for about two weeks while baby is learning to breastfeed helps to avoid nipple confusion and low milk production.
 The more you nurse, the more milk you produce.

-If a health care provider recommends for baby to have supplementary feedings, you can ask them for "breastfeeding friendly" ways to do this.
+If a healthcare provider recommends for baby to have supplementary feedings, you can ask them for "breastfeeding-friendly" ways to do this.

 Babies are ready to start solids around six months.
 Signs of being ready for solids are:

 - Sitting up without support and holding their head up.

 - They are still hungry after nursing well.